smbeiragh/sanam/README.md

 ```
 In this example c-actionBar can modify child bottom via c-actionBar__action,
 action element my be anything and c-actionBar just know there is a
-number or action elements an noting more, similary c-actionBar can modify c-usersList root element
+number or action elements an noting more, similarly c-actionBar can modify c-usersList root element
 via c-actionBar__list, but it shouldn't modify c-userList items, because actionBar dose't know anything
 about c-usersList internals or event about its existence! if we would like to modify list it should be
-done as modifier on c-userList or event o-list to unifiy all lists in project level not based on parent
+done as modifier on c-userList or o-list to unify all lists in project level not based on parent
 component of list.

 There are several modular conventions including BEM, OCSS, SMACSS, DRY CSS.
-Sanam recommands [BEM](https://en.bem.info/) as modular convention in several
+Sanam recommends [BEM](https://en.bem.info/) as modular convention in several
- namespaces including Components (c-), Objects (o-), Layouts (l-), Layout Objects (lo-) and Page level (p-)
+namespaces including Components (c-), Objects (o-), Layouts (l-), Layout Objects (lo-)
+and Page level (p-)

 ### Block-Element-Modifier (BEM)
 [BEM](https://en.bem.info/) is a modular convention from Russian search engine Yandex.
-BEM is similar to OOP and lets us to use OOP
-concepts in CSS.
+BEM is similar to OOP and lets us to use OOP concepts in CSS.

 BEM has three main parts: